-In today’s world the most typical cause behind neck pain are weak, tired, and overstretched muscles induced by bad posture.
+There are many reasons for severe neck pain.
+In today’s world the most typical cause behind frequent neck pain are weak, tired, and overstretched muscles induced by bad posture.
 This is not surprising as so many of us spend most of our time staring down at our smart phones or gazing at our laptop and desktop monitors.
-Most of us have to drive to work, and being behind the wheel, when your neck is in a static extended position and your arms are doing all the work has a similar negative effect.
+You can get frequent stiff neck, if you have to drive to work, and being behind the wheel, when your neck is in a static extended position and your arms are doing all the work has a similar negative effect.
 Poor sleeping position is another reason your neck may become stiff and painful.
 Difficulty falling asleep due to neck pain followed by a lack of sleep will only make things worse.
 Sometimes a heavy load can put excessive stress on the shoulders, causing a strain in one of the neck’s muscles.
-Chronic stress and anxiety may build up dramatic muscle tension in the neck, shoulders, and back.
+This is another one of neck pain reasons.
+Chronic stress and anxiety may build up dramatic muscle tension in the neck, shoulders, and back, causing constant neck muscle pain.

 Types of Neck Pain

 There can be substantial variation in your symptoms.
+The pain is most often felt on one side of the neck, however sometimes you can get bilateral neck pain.
 The pain can be anything from mildly annoying to agonizing, when you will not be able to move at all.
-Your symptoms can be localized to a single painful are and will often disappear on their own within several weeks or even days.
+Your symptoms can be localized to a single painful area and will often disappear on their own within several weeks or even days.
 However sometimes the pain will become permanent and can irradiate into other parts of your body, such as head, arms, and shoulders.
 The onset of neck pain can vary.
 Your symptoms may develop gradually over time, occurring only at the end of the day and worsening over time.
-Sometimes neck pain starts right after an injury, such as a car accident, a sports injury, or simply awkward sleeping position.
+Sometimes neck pain starts right after an injury, such as a car accident, a sports injury, or you can simply get neck pain from sleeping wrong.
 It other cases this reaction can be delayed, beginning hours or even days after a traumatic event, sometimes getting worse with time.
 It is not uncommon for neck pain to start for no obvious reason.
 Some frequent symptoms that can accompany neck pain include the following:

 How to get rid of neck pain fast – Top 7 Strategies

+If you want to know how to treat a stiff neck, the below guidelines are for you.
 Neck pain is likely to improve after several days or a week.
-Nevertheless you can alleviate the pain and stiffness with simple household remedies and lifestyle modifications.
+Nevertheless you can alleviate even chronic neck muscle pain and stiffness with simple household remedies and lifestyle modifications.
 If your symptoms are accompanied with a high fever, or it has been several week sand you saw no improvement, see a doctor right away.
 However if your pain is not excruciating and was not caused by a severe injury, follow these easy self-care guidelines on how to get rid of neck pain for good:

 If movement causes you more pain, to get rid of neck pain it is vital to avoid these activities.
 Go easy on your neck for several days and the damaged structures will repair on their own.
 This option can be used to effectively treat most neck muscle strains.

-A routine of neck exercises can be highly effective for relaxing a stiff neck.
+A routine of neck exercises can be a highly effective stiff neck treatment.
 This can cause discomfort at first, but will eventually ease the pain.
-Rotate your head very slowly in a circular motion, stretching the painful muscles.
+To perform stiff neck exercises rotate your head very slowly in a circular motion, stretching the painful muscles.
 Nod your head towards your chest and backward towards the ceiling.
 Tilt your head from one shoulder to another.
 Turn your head and look to the left, then look to the right without turning your body.
 At the end perform gentle shoulder rolls.
 Do each one for several minutes and stop with the exercise if you feel any pain.
 The more you move your neck, the more your range of motion will improve.
+Yoga for neck pain may also be a beneficial stiff neck remedy.

-Simply changing your posture may solve your problem.
+Simply changing your posture may relieve a stiff neck.
 This includes your sleeping position as well as the way you sit at work.
-If you usually sleep on your stomach or on your side, try sleeping on the back, making sure you have a comfortable orthopedic mattress and a neck pillow.
+If you think you have stiff neck from sleeping, and you usually sleep on your stomach or on your side, try sleeping on the back, making sure you have a comfortable orthopedic mattress and a special pillow for neck pain.
 At the office try positioning your monitor, keyboard, and chair, so that your body is aligned in a more natural position.
 If you spend a lot of your time over your smartphone, either try bringing this activity to a minimum or hold the phone higher towards the level of the eyes, giving your neck a better alignment.

 The idea behind neck traction is to take away the pressure by increasing disc spaces between the vertebrae and stretching out tight muscles and tissues that may be impinging blood vessels and nerves.
 You can achieve this with either a special neck traction device, such as an inflatable collar, or just with a simple towel.
 In order to do this make a sling from a lengthwise folded towel and a piece of rope by tying the rope to one end of the towel, looping the rope around a door knob and bringing it back and tying to the other end of the towel.
 Now lie down on the floor and rest the back of your head in the sling.
-Stay in this position for several minutes.
+Stay in this position for several minutes and this will alleviate you stiff sore neck.

 You can buy medication, like ibuprofen and acetaminophen at your local drug store.
 Some of them can reduce the inflammation, while others prevent pain signals from getting to your brain.
 Be careful with any drugs and make sure not to overdose.